Cal-Rex/milestone-project-4-fly-movement-library/TESTING.md

 - _allows admins to track the popularity of specific app content_
     - features indirectly supplied by django

-- ~_allows users to use the app as a guide through their workout_~
-    - no features to support goal implemented in this version

 ## **Automated Testing**